soundpress/RulesOfNYC/docs/c04/index.rst

    (5) Appeal to OATH.
 The decision of the HHS Accelerator Director shall be final unless appealed to OATH.
 If a vendor wishes to contest the HHS Accelerator Director's decision, it may appeal to OATH, which shall hear and take final action in the matter in accordance with its rules.
 The petition to OATH shall be filed by the vendor within fifteen days of the date of the decision.
 Supporting documentation, if any, shall be included.
 The vendor shall, at the same time, send a copy of its appeal to the HHS Accelerator Director, CCPO, and Comptroller's Office.
 The HHS Accelerator Director shall forward a copy of all appeal-related documents within fourteen days of its receipt of the copy of the vendor's appeal to OATH.
 During the pendency of the appeal, an Agency may proceed with the solicitation.
 OATH shall review the decision and determine whether that decision is arbitrary or capricious and whether it is based on substantial evidence.
 Copies of OATH's determination shall be sent to the vendor, HHS Accelerator Director, Comptroller's Office, and, where the decision results in the revocation of prequalification, to the CCPO for any modifications to the VENDEX database.

 (h) Prequalification Not a Finding of Responsibility.
 That a vendor has been prequalified does not imply a finding of responsibility for a particular procurement.
-Between the time of receipt of proposals or bid opening and contract award, the ACCO may determine that a prequalified vendor is not responsible for a particular procurement pursuant to Section 2-08.
-If the ACCO makes such determination, in addition to the requirements of Section 2-08, he or she must also notify the HHS Accelerator Director, who will then determine whether a vendor should be removed from the PQL.
+Between the time of receipt of proposals or bid opening and contract award, the ACCO may determine that a prequalified vendor is not responsible for a particular procurement pursuant to 9 RCNY § 2-08.
+If the ACCO makes such determination, in addition to the requirements of 9 RCNY § 2-08, he or she must also notify the HHS Accelerator Director, who will then determine whether a vendor should be removed from the PQL.

 (i) Solicitation from HHS Accelerator PQL.
 The solicitation of bids or proposals through HHS Accelerator is limited to vendors on the HHS Accelerator PQL who are prequalified in the specific category(ies) of client services being solicited.
 The solicitation of bids or proposals through HHS Accelerator must be publicly advertised to provide notice to vendors of the solicitation and an opportunity to apply for prequalification in order to submit a proposal.